conradsmi/smoke_alarm_hackpack_cpp/README.md

 # smoke_alarm_hackpack_cpp

-The official C++ ICPC Hackpack for UCF Team Smoke Alarm!
+The official C++ ICPC Hackpack for UCF Team Smoke Alarm

 ## How to install